ventinow/blower-command-board/README.md

 ### Original Gerbers

 Gerber files as found in second information release.
-Renders are by Advanced Circuits FreeDFM service.
+Renders are by Advanced Circuits FreeDFM service. *Note that gerbv 2.6A had problems rendering these files.
+Other viewer suggestions welcome.*